jzhang-github/AGAT/docs/sphinx/source/API_Docs/model/model.rst

    A GAT model with multiple gat layers for predicting atomic energies, forces, and stress tensors.

    ..
-Note:: You can also use this model to train and predict atom and bond related properties.
-You need to store the labels on graph edges if you want to do so.
-This model has multiple attention heads.

-   ..
 Important::

       The first value of ``gat_node_dim_list`` is the depth of atomic representation.